bicarbon8/automated-functional-testing/README.md

     }
 }
 ```
-> NOTE: if no plugin is specified then external Test Case Management integration will be disabled and expectations will be executed without checking their status before execution
+> NOTE: if no plugin is specified then external Test Case Management integration will be disabled and _assertions_ will be executed without checking their status before execution

 > NOTE: you can optionally add a `searchDir` field under the `testcasepluginmanager` to specify a root directory to use when searching for test case plugin implementations